augustovictor/software-architecture-specialization/README.md

 The phase to clarify requirements that the client did not tell.

 This activity involves producing a *Conceptual Design* and a *Technical Design*, that results in two artifacts: *Conceptual Mockups* and *Technical Diagrams*;

+During the conceptual design we talk about:
+- Mockups
+- Requirements
+- Tradeoffs

 Conceptual Mockups provide initial thoughts on how the requirements will be satisfied;